Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Methods

-We also used a spectral code to perform DNS of the Navier-Stokes equations, both to simulate homogeneous isotropic turbulence (HIT), and also to investigate the configuration with two vortices oriented at an angle $\pi/2$~\citep{Ostilla:2021}.
-The code solves the Navier-Stokes equations in a triply periodic box $[- \pi , \pi]^3$, as described in \citep{Pumir:1994}.
+We also implement a spectral code to perform DNS of the Navier-Stokes equations, both to simulate homogeneous isotropic turbulence (HIT) and to investigate the configuration of two perpendicular vortex tubes~\citep{Ostilla:2021}.
+The code solves the Navier-Stokes equations in a triply periodic box $[- \pi , \pi]^3$, as described in \cite{Pumir:1994}.
 The DNS study of HIT was carried out using $512^3$ Fourier modes, at a Reynolds number $Re_\lambda = 210$.
-The quality of the spatial resolution can be judged by the product $k_{max} \eta $, where $k_{max}$ is the largest Fourier mode included in the simulation, and $\eta = (\nu^3/\epsilon)^{1/4}$ is the Kolmogorov length.
-The value of $k_{max} \eta \approx 1.5$ shows that the small-scales are satisfactorily resolved.
-We compared the results of the two different codes to study HIT, as shown in the following section, and verified that the results presented here are robust.
+The quality of the spatial resolution can be judged by the product $k_{max} \eta $, where $k_{max}$ is the largest Fourier mode included in the simulation, and $\eta = (\nu^3/\epsilon)^{1/4}$, the Kolmogorov length.
+The value of $k_{max} \eta \approx 1.5$ shows that the small scales are satisfactorily resolved.
+We compare the results of the two codes to study HIT, and verified that the results presented in Section~\ref{sec:HIT} are robust.

-To simulate two vortex tubes originally at an angle $\pi/2$, we inserted two vortex tubes in the cubic domain, whose centerlines are given by $( x = y$, $z = d/2)$ and $(x = -y$, $z = -d/2)$, both with a circulation $\Gamma$, see~\citep{Ostilla:2021}.
+To simulate the interaction of two intially perpendicular vortex tubes, we insert two vortex tubes in the cubic domain, whose centerlines are given by $( x = y$, $z = d/2)$ and $(x = -y$, $z = -d/2)$, both with a circulation $\Gamma$, as detailed in~\cite{Ostilla:2021}.
 The signs of the circulations are selected so that the two vortices close to $x = 0$ and $y = 0$ move in the direction $x > 0$.
 Numerically, we set $\Gamma = 1$ and $d = 0.9$.
-We run the simulation at several resolutions, with $256^3$ up to $512^3$ grid points.
-The core size of the vortices was chosen to be $\sigma =0.4/\sqrt{2}$ slighly smaller than $d/2$.
+We do not force the flow and let the tubes freely evolve.
+We run the simulation at several resolutions, from $256^3$ up to $512^3$ grid points, to ensure spatial accuracy.
+The core size of the vortices was chosen to be $\sigma =0.4/\sqrt{2}$ slightly smaller than $d/2$.
+In this manuscript, we focus on the run at $Re_\Gamma=4000$.

-For each flow configuration, the resulting flow parameters (i.e. the vorticity modulus or energy transfer rate) are examined in the 3D visualization program Dragonfly (Object Research Systems).
+For each flow configuration, the resulting flow parameters (i.e. the vorticity modulus, the strain modulus or energy transfer rate) are examined in the 3D visualization program Dragonfly (Object Research Systems).